To be eligible to register to vote, you must be:

 - Resident in the borough

 Citizens of Britain, the Republic of Ireland and qualifying Commonwealth citizens who are living in the UK can vote in all elections.
-British Citizens who have been living overseas for less than 15 years can vote for in the UK Parliamentary and European Parliamentary elections.
+British Citizens who have been living overseas for less than 15 years can vote in the UK Parliamentary elections and national referendums.

-Citizens of European Union member states (excluding the UK, the Republic of Ireland, Cyprus and Malta) resident in the borough are only entitled to register and vote at local elections (county, borough and parish) and European Parliamentary elections.
+Citizens of European Union member states (excluding the UK, the Republic of Ireland, Cyprus and Malta) resident in the borough are only entitled to register and vote at local elections (county, borough, police & crime commissioner and parish).

 You may be asked to produce evidence to support any information you give.